leadingagile/gather-metrics-tools/README.md

 The Code Analysis tool creates a set of json data files for each repository for each time it is run.
 These data output files will be stored under a folder which you specific in the parameter set.

 Some of the other scripts are intended to show examples of extracting data from the json created by the Code Analysis too.
-(TODO: Get up-to-date doc for data formats.
-For now, we have the [slightly out-of-date version](./language_analysis_data_formats.pdf) which has some representations that are somewhat close.)

 ## Docker Images